 Two or more non-passing grades on a student's transcript may be a sign of inadequate progress and may result in probationary status.
 Non-passing grades include Incompletes and those with a non-passing grade.
 Severe or continued lack of adequate progress will result in termination from the Program.
-Please see the Incomplete Grade Policy in the Graduate School Bulletin for further information: http://bulletin.du.edu/graduate/.
+Please see the "Grades" section of this handbook and the Incomplete Grade Policy in the Graduate School Bulletin for further information: http://bulletin.du.edu/graduate/.